leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/5hermantlnf_temporal_logic_in_narrative_framework_herman.md

 ---
-UID: "5HermanTLNF"
-Title: "Temporal Logic in Narrative Framework"
-Author: "Herman"
+Author: Herman
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: TIME
 Prima-Forma:
-  - "fluus"
+- fluus
-  - "time"
+- time
-DIR: "TIME"
-Summary: "Temporal manipulation is a narrative technique which affects the reader's perception of time within the narrative."
+Summary: Temporal manipulation is a narrative technique which affects the reader's perception of time within the narrative.
+Title: Temporal Logic in Narrative Framework
+UID: 5HermanTLNF
 ---
 ### Title: **Herman's Temporal Logic in Narrative Framework**

 - **Temporal Logic in Narrative**: